 He instructed him in mostly the Aiki principles, and his techniques came to be known as very subtle, effective, and strong.
 This is why his Kodokai style emphasizes Aiki over strength to execute high-level techniques.

-Kodo Horikawa Sensei attached great importance to teaching on a one-to-one personal basis.
-It is said that he always told students about Sokaku Takeda, and explained the history and essence of the art of Daito-ryu Aiki Jujutsu in rest periods from instruction.
+Kodo Horikawa attached great importance to teaching on a one-to-one basis.
+It is said that he always told students about Sokaku Takeda, and explained the history and essence of Daito-ryu Aiki Jujutsu in rest periods from instruction.

 One of his top students was Seigo Okamoto who went on to found the Daitoryu Aikijujutsu Roppokai, which now has dojo's in Japan and abroad.